MystenLabs/walrus/docs/devnet-public/overview.md

 - The reader then sends a request for the shards corresponding to Blob ID to storage nodes, and waits for f+1 to respond.
 Sufficient requests are sent in parallel to ensure low latency for reads.
-- The reader authenticates the slivers returned to with Blob ID, reconstructs the blob, and decides whether it the contents are a Blob or inconsistent.
+- The reader authenticates the slivers returned with the Blob ID, reconstructs the blob, and decides whether the contents are a valid Blob or inconsistent.
 - Optionally, for a cache, the result is cached and can be served without re-construction for some time, until it is removed from the cache.
-Requests for the blob to the cache just return the blob contents, or an inconsistency proof or certificate.
+Requests for the blob to the cache return the blob contents, or a proof the blob is inconsistently encoded.

 ### Challenge mechanism for storage attestation

 During an epoch a correct storage node challenges all shards to provide Blob slivers past PoA:

-- The list of available blobs for the period is determined using the Sui event up to the past period.
-Either inconsistent blobs or deny list blobs are not challenged, and a record proving this status can be returned instead.
+- The list of available blobs for the period is determined by the sequence of Sui events up to the past period.
+Inconsistent blobs are not challenged, and a record proving this status can be returned instead.
 - A challenge sequence is determined by providing a seed to the challenged shard.
 The sequence is then computed based both on the seed AND the content of each challenged Blob ID.
 This creates a sequential read dependency.
-- The challenge is responded by providing back the sequence of shard contents for the Blob IDs in a timely manner.
+- The response to the challenge provides the sequence of shard contents for the Blob IDs in a timely manner.
 - The challenger node uses thresholds to determine whether the challenge was passed, and reports the result on chain.